zekissel/balance-book/README.md

 1. On the <a href='https://dashboard.plaid.com/overview'/>Dashboard page</a>, you need to request Development Access.
 You must verify your email and submit a short application, which may take ~2 days to be approved (Balance Book can be described when a product description is requested).
 This grants your Plaid client access to the Development environment, which is necessary for fetching real-world data (on June 20, 2024 the Dev environment will be decomissioned and free item testing will be available within Production environment).

+2. To connect to live data, Plaid and US financial institutions require the Plaid client to register for OAuth access (OAuth allows for this application to initiate logins to your private bank).
+To register for OAuth access, proceed through the checklist found <a href='https://dashboard.plaid.com/settings/compliance/us-oauth-institutions'/>here</a>.
+- Required actions:

-2. Apply for Production access (necessary for OAuth compliance; after June 2024 will be compulsory regardless).
+  - applyi for Production access (this will be necessary after June 20 anyways)

+  - configure application display information (not necessary that you provide identical information, but you may use the icon at ./src-tauri/icons/app-icon.png and brand color #739D88; it is necessary that you provide a unique application name)

+  - configure company profile; you may use whatever name you like, but I suggest making it explicit that the associated legal entity is fake (i.e. My Fake Entity).
+However, this shouldn't matter -- the only person using your Plaid client is you.

+  - sign Plaid MSA (completed upon requesting Production access)

+  - complete security questionnaire.
+There is no picture-by-picture walkthough for this; answer each question to the best of your knowledge, and put "No" if you don't understand.
+For your reference, this application does not share any information with any computer other than the one it was downloaded on.

 3. On the <a href='https://dashboard.plaid.com/developers/api'/>API page</a>, you need to configure the allowed redirect URLs.
 Add the following redirect URL: ```https://us-central1-balance-book-auth.cloudfunctions.net/balance/callback```, and save changes.
-This is necessary for OAuth support for institutions.
+This is necessary because of Plaid's security policies.

 4. Finally, go to the <a href='https://dashboard.plaid.com/developers/keys'/>Keys page</a>.
-Copy two of these values to use later: client_id and Development secret.
+Copy two of these values to use later: client ID and development secret.
 Once you launch the application you can submit these to enable access to real-world data.

 Once you have configured the redirect URL and have working access to the development environment:
 <h3 id='app'>Configure Application: </h3>